• Free shipping on all orders

 8. Opt for Fake Plants Instead

 One way to keep your cats out of the live house plants is to switch to fake plants.
-Many fake plants on the market are so realistic looking you can hardly distinguish them from real live plants.
-The good news about fake plants?
-You cannot kill them, so no green thumb or maintenance of any kind is required.
+Many varieties on the market are so realistic looking, you can hardly distinguish them from live plants.
+The other good news about fake plants is that you cannot kill them, so no green thumb or maintenance of any kind is required.
 Keep in mind that not all cats will be deterred by fake plants.
-You will have the occasional mischievous kitty that still goes after the fake ones, but they are generally less of a hazard to your pet’s health than toxic plants.
+You will have the occasional mischievous kitty that still goes after them, but they are generally less of a hazard to your pet’s health than toxic plants—as long as they don’t ingest a piece of one.
+You still need to supervise your cat even among fake plants.

 hepper-cat-paw-divider